-There are, however, first aid items that are necessary for any kit, which I will list here.
-I have included a description of each item to help with your kit choices.
+There are, however, first aid items that are necessary for any kit, listed below.
 For building a pet-specific first aid kit, please see the tips at the end of this FAQ.

 Items to Include in Your First Aid Kit

 - Scissors - for cutting out things matted in fur, freeing your pet from entanglements.

 - Sterile eyewash - make sure it is eyewash, not contact lens solution.

 - Tweezers - to remove splinters or other foreign materials from wounds.

 - Tick remover tool - if you are in a tick-infested area, consider one of many tools to easily remove ticks and reduce additional damage or infection during removal.

 - Ear wash - speak to your vet about what one would be best for your pet.

 - Toenail trimmer and styptic pencil - for torn toenails.
 Cornstarch also works for torn nails, but not for skin wounds.

 - QuikClot or similar - to stop bleeding (wounds).